julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, April 01, 2025.
+Wednesday, April 02, 2025.
 Quote of the day:

-> "It is not doing the thing we like to do, but liking the thing we have to do, that makes life blessed." - Johann Wolfgang von Goethe
+> "I learned from a very young age that if I pursued the things that truly excited me, that they would reward in more important ways, like happiness." - Brandon Boyd